ViniciusRubens/Object-Detection-and-Bounding-Box-Regression/README.md

 👉 By default the Os library is a package already installed together with the Python installation.

 👉 By default the random library is a package already installed together with the Python installation.

+👉 By default the imutils library is a package already installed together with the Python installation.

+👉 By default the pathlib library is a package already installed together with the Python installation.

+👉 To install the Scikit-Learn library, the process is similar.
+By Command Prompt we will do:

+`pip install scikit-learn`

 👉 Finally, the OpenCV library can be installed through the following command in the Command Prompt: